Developmental DisabilitiesAutism

 Autism Elopement: Top 8 Strategies to Keep Your Child Safe

-Understanding Elopement in Autism
+Understanding Elopement in Autism | Elope Meaning Autism

 Elope behaviour can be distressing for parents as it exposes the child to various dangers such as traffic accidents, getting lost, or encountering unsafe individuals.
-Before knowing how to handle autism elopement situation, it is crucial to understand why autistic children might engage in eloping:
+Before knowing how to handle autism elopement situation, it is crucial to understand why autistic children might engage in eloping.

 Sensory Overload